BECKY KEAN, CO FOUNDER OF FITBEER TELLS US HER TOP TIPS FOR "MAKING SOBER OCTOBER AWESOME"

 Sober stints will work best for you if you plan ahead.
-It might seem a shame to take away the fun of spontaneity, but believe me there’s nothing worse than sitting at home trying to decide what to do with your weekend while with each undecided minute the clock ticks closer and closer to Sunday night.
-We often spend our weekends a bit hungover, when a simple brunch and Netflix session will suffice, but in the sober days you may find you need something a bit more stimulating to fill your time.
+It might seem a shame to take away the fun of spontaneity, but there’s nothing worse than sitting at home trying to decide what to do with your weekend while with each undecided minute the clock ticks closer and closer to Sunday night.
+We often spend our weekends a bit hungover, trying to cure it with brunch and a Netflix session, but in the sober days you may find you need something a bit more stimulating to fill your time.
 Go all out.
 Fill your schedule.
 Make a list of things you ‘keep meaning to do’ and just BOOK THEM.
 Go rock climbing with a friend, take a cooking class, book a train ticket and go walking in the countryside… Whatever floats your boat! (ooo maybe go on a boat?)
 Once you start coming up with ideas you’ll realise theres so much awesome stuff you can do!

 2. GET UP EARLY

 Which leads me on to my next tip… book activities for the mornings.
 There is something so deeply satisfying about being up before everyone else (especially when you're not hungover and they are!).
 To get up with the sunrise and have accomplished things before midday on a weekend feels FANTASTIC.
 Plus, if you have something fun planned for the morning you feel much better the night before when you leave the pub a bit earlier than everyone else, or skip it entirely, because you have a good reason to get up in the morning.
 That feeling of missing out suddenly gets replaced with a feeling of they’re missing out.

 3. DON’T MISS OUT